 - Plant-based oils

-Low Carb Produce
+Low Carb Fruits and Vegetables

 - Non-starchy veggies: leafy greens, radishes, cauliflower, broccoli, tomato, eggplant, zucchini, cucumber, peppers, green beans, celery, bok choy, jicama, mushrooms, artichokes, cabbage, beets, onions and carrots.